The best vegan French toast is crispy on the outside, tender on the inside and makes the perfect breakfast! You won’t miss the eggs at all.

 - Serve as is or drizzled with syrup or jam and topped with vegan whipped cream.

-- If you have black salt aka kala namak on hand then you can use half black salt and half regular salt.
-Black salt adds more 'eggy' flavor to recipes.
+- Black salt – if you have black salt aka kala namak on hand then you can use half black salt and half regular salt.
+Black salt adds more ‘eggy’ flavor to recipes.

-- I found the coconut oil to be very helpful in getting the outsides nice and browned and the most similar to 'regular' French toast.
+- Coconut oil – I find coconut oil to be very helpful in getting the outsides nice and browned and the most similar to ‘regular’ French toast.
 I added a bit more coconut oil (around one teaspoon) with every slice of french toast.

 - This recipe was first published in February 2016 now updated with a few added tips and tricks!